rubatopy/rubato/docs/source/tutorials/platformer/step3.rst

         tag="player",
     ))

-Currently the game will look the same as before but adding the following line right after the init call will show you what the hitbox looks like.
+This rectangle won't actually draw unless the following line is added.
+Feel free to remove the following line once you've confirmed that the rectangle was added properly.

 .. code-block:: python